-I would describe myself as an intuitive and empathetic therapist, adapting sessions/intervention’s with your needs central to our work.
-I am an active listener and work alongside you to further your own understanding, enhance self healing, increase resilience and tools, encourage positive change and work towards realistic goals.
+I would describe myself as an intuitive and empathetic therapist, adapting sessions and interventions with your needs central to our work.

 Training & Experience